 You can load debugging symbols to the debugger with the "symbols" command (and with "dspsymbols" for DSP).
 These symbolic names can be used in arithmetic expressions and conditional breakpoint expressions.
 They also show up in the "disasm" command output and you can trace calls to them with "trace cpu_symbols" (and DSP symbols with "trace dsp_symbols").

-If currently running program contains debug symbol table, and it is started from GEMDOS HD emulated drive, its symbol names / addresses are automatically loaded when debugger is entered, and removed when program terminates.
+If currently running program contains debug symbol table, and it is started from GEMDOS HD emulated drive, its symbol names / addresses are automatically loaded when debugger is invoked, and removed when that program terminates.